 Unretreating courage, unfailing love.
 They have to come side by side.
 Too much love and not enough standing and you’re going to wash away in sentimentalism.
 Too much standing and not enough love and you’re going to be sort of an ugly theologian.
 Got to be both.
 Got to have love and sound doctrine.
 We see these things again and again and again and again through the New Testament.
 They’ve got to go together.
 Let everything you do be done in love.

 Now the Corinthians were not loving.
 Oh my, you know that.
 In the very first chapter he says, “You’re fighting each other.”
-Chapter 1 verse 10 he says, “There’s schemata among you, divisions, hassles.”
-Chapter three he says – one says, “I’m of Paul; I’m of Apollos; I’m of Cephas; I’m of Christ.
+Chapter 1 verse 10 he says, “There’s schisma among you” – “divisions, hassles.”
+Chapter 3 he says – one says - “I’m of Paul; I’m of Apollos; I’m of Cephas; I’m of Christ.
 You’re carnal and there’s divisions all over the place.”
 Chapter 3.
 Chapter 5 he says, “You’re so perverted with your love that you’re acting in immorality.
 You think love is lust.
 Not only that, you’ve defiled the very wife of your father.”
 Further on he says, “You’re joining yourself to a harlot.”
 They had just really fouled up the whole kind of concept of love.

-Thank You Father, again, for the practical truths of the Word of God and we know You desire that we proclaim it with boldness and that we obey it with eagerness.
-So make us Your people living in the way that You want us to live that we may truly do everything that we do to the glory of God.
-Pray in Christ’s name.
+Thank You Father, again, for the practical truths of the Word of God, and we know You desire that we proclaim it with boldness and that we obey it with eagerness.
+So make us Your people, living in the way that You want us to live that we may truly do everything that we do to the glory of God.
+I pray in Christ’s name.
 Amen.

 This article is also available and sold as a booklet.

 Please contact the publisher to obtain copies of this resource.Publisher Information